 Read more: “How to become an HVAC technician”

 Midwest Technical Institute offers a variety of financing options to qualifying students.
 Financial Aid Representatives are available at each of our campuses to assist you.
 Please contact your nearest MTI campus today to learn more.

 Enrollment and outcome information for all Illinois-based campuses and the ACCSC annual reports for each program in Adobe PDF format.
 Please note, all programs are not offered at all campuses.

-Graduates of the HVAC program at MTI will be prepared for entry-level careers in a number of HVAC/R roles, including equipment and duct installer, service technician, apartment maintenance technician, sales representative, refrigeration mechanic, field service representative, commercial maintenance, and more.
+Graduates of the HVAC/R Technician Program at MTI will be prepared for entry-level careers in a number of roles, including but not limited to:

 The HVAC/R–MAR Technician Program at the Springfield, IL campus is accredited by HVAC Excellence.

 MTI is accredited by the Accrediting Commission of Career Schools & Colleges (ACCSC).

 MTI is approved by the United States Department of Education to participate in the Federal Financial Aid Program.